griefertroll101/Yaml-model-files-for-LMS/README.md

-# Yaml-model-files-for-LMS
-Yaml model files for LMS
+# Yaml Model Files For LMS

 Plan to add MLX but may be a week or 2 before I do.